-Fischer–Tropsch wax, or FT wax, is commonly used in EVA and metallocene based hot melt adhesive formulations to adjust set time and viscosity.
-The problem with FT wax is that the supply chain is fragile and there is a constant concern amongst adhesive manufacturers about a global shortage.
-Recent shortages have led adhesive manufacturers to search for an alternative in order to reduce the overall use of FT wax in their formulations.
+Fischer–Tropsch wax, or FT wax, is a petroleum-derived hydrocarbon wax commonly used in EVA- and metallocene-based hot-melt adhesive applications to adjust melting point, set time, and viscosity.
+FT wax sometimes poses issues for formulators because its supply chain is very volatile, produced by only a few manufacturers as a product of gas-to-liquids (GTL) processing of synthesis gas to synthetic liquid fuels.
+As such, adhesive manufacturers using FT wax are concerned that crude oil demand may lead to global shortages.
+Recently, shortages have caused adhesive manufacturers to search for an alternative wax to reduce the overall use of FT wax in their formulations.

 Formulated Adhesive Comparison

-The performance and properties of the adhesive formulations above were tested for the following properties:
+The performance of the adhesive formulations above was tested for the following properties:

 Adhesion & Cohesion

-All of the formulations resulted in hot melt adhesives with similar PAFT, SAFT, and low temperature fiber tear.
-Full or partial substitution of FT wax with Epolene® is possible without any negative effects on the adhesive and cohesive performance of the formulation.
+All the formulations containing EPOLENE® wax resulted in hot-melt adhesives with similar PAFT and SAFT.
+Full or partial substitution of Fischer–Tropsch wax with EPOLENE® wax is possible without any negative effects on the adhesive and cohesive performance of the formulation.

 Open & Set Time